Built to Build: Blog

 The only way out of the Doer phase is to create a solid foundation of basic systems for your time, your sales, and your cash.

 Prioritize your time with a weekly schedule so you can focus on the important things that grow your business instead of reacting to the urgent tasks that distract you from growth.

 Create a sales script that prequalifies all your leads and weeds out the price shoppers.
-This same sales script should sell your value and get your ideal customers to “buy into” your process, and literally, pay you to do all the planning and estimating work you’ve been giving away for free.
+This same sales script will sell your value and get your ideal customers to “buy into” your process, and literally, pay you to do all the planning and estimating work you’ve been giving away for free.

-Finally, you have to face your financials, and create a system that manages your cash flow and guarantees profits at the same time.
+Finally, you have to face your financials and create a system that manages your cash flow and guarantees profits at the same time.
 This system should be built on the one thing that will never change in your business – math.
 And the math doesn’t lie.

 THE THINKER: START THINKING IN SYSTEMS

 Once you focus your time on your most important tasks, attract better clients who pay for your value, and you know what to charge to make a profit, then your business will grow.